huaweicloud/terraform-provider-huaweicloud/docs/resources/elb_pool.md

 * `cookie_name` - (Optional, String, ForceNew) The name of the cookie if persistence mode is set appropriately.
 Required if `type = APP_COOKIE`.

+* `timeout` - (Optional, Int, ForceNew) Specifies the sticky session timeout duration in minutes.
+This parameter is invalid when type is set to APP_COOKIE.
+The value range varies depending on the protocol of the backend server group:
+  + When the protocol of the backend server group is TCP or UDP, the value ranges from 1 to 60.
+  + When the protocol of the backend server group is HTTP or HTTPS, the value ranges from 1 to 1440.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: